 - The aerial truck was specially designed for the Riverdale Fire Station

 A local fire service plan could very well conclude that a fire truck could be removed from the Riverdale Fire Station without affecting emergency service levels, but until that assessment is completed and shared with the community, the status quo should be preserved.
 Emergency service level decisions should not be made arbitrarily.

-Wilson Lee needs your help with “Toronto City Council: Retain the current number of fire trucks at the Riverdale Fire Station at 324 Gerrard St. at Carlaw Ave. until a fire service plan for the area is completed.”.
-Join Wilson and 539 supporters today.
+Amrita Takhar needs your help with “Toronto City Council: Retain the current number of fire trucks at the Riverdale Fire Station at 324 Gerrard St. at Carlaw Ave. until a fire service plan for the area is completed.”.
+Join Amrita and 537 supporters today.